pipipeach/JHU_GettingCleaningData/README.md

 - and the tidy data [HAR-subject-activity-mean.txt](https://github.com/lindangulopez/JHU_GettingCleaningData/blob/master/HAR-subject-activity-mean.txt) which is produced as an output from the R script.

 ### Other Files:
-- Tidy data as a csv file [HAR-subject-activity-mean.csv](https://github.com/lindangulopez/JHU_GettingCleaningData/blob/master/HAR-subject-activity-mean.csv) which easy on the eyes and for quick data analysis with csv tools.
+- Tidy data as a csv file [HAR-subject-activity-mean.csv](https://github.com/lindangulopez/JHU_GettingCleaningData/blob/master/HAR-subject-activity-mean.csv) which is easy on the eyes and useful for quick data analysis with csv tools.
 - The Code Book as a web document, a metadata file for statisticians as the [codebook_tidydf](https://raw.githubusercontent.com/lindangulopez/JHU_GettingCleaningData/master/codebook_tidydf.html).

 **If you run into any problem feel free to contact me:@lindangulopez**